keleshteri/zendesk-clickup-automation/src/services/integrations/slack/README.md

 ---

-### 3. SlackCommandParser (`slack-command-parser.ts`)
+### 3. SlackCommandHandler (`handlers/slack-command-handler.ts`)

-**Purpose**: Parses and validates Slack slash commands
+**Purpose**: Comprehensive command parsing, validation, and execution system for Slack commands

 **Use Cases**:
-- Parsing slash command syntax
+- Parsing slash commands, hashtag commands, and keyword triggers
-- Validating command parameters
+- Validating command parameters and permissions
-- Extracting command arguments and options
+- Executing commands with proper security and rate limiting
-- Providing command help and usage information
+- Managing command registration and lifecycle
+- Providing backward compatibility with legacy parsing

 **When to Use**:
-- When implementing new slash commands
+- When implementing new slash commands or command types
-- When you need to parse user input from commands
+- When you need to parse user input from various command formats
-- When validating command syntax and parameters
+- When validating command syntax, parameters, and permissions
+- When executing commands with proper security controls
-- When providing command documentation
+- When providing command documentation and help

 **Key Methods**:
-- `parseCommand()` - Parse slash command input
+- `parseCommand()` - Parse various command formats (slash, hashtag, keyword)
+- `executeCommand()` - Execute commands with validation and security
-- `validateParameters()` - Validate command parameters
+- `registerCommand()` - Register new command definitions
+- `parseSlackCommand()` - Static method for backward compatibility
-- `getCommandHelp()` - Get help text for commands
+- `validatePermissions()` - Validate user permissions for commands
-- `extractArguments()` - Extract command arguments

-**Dependencies**: SlackUtils
+**Dependencies**: SlackApiClient, SlackMessageBuilder, SlackUtils

 ---